The Secret Family History

 “Yeah right,” said Dicky.

-“OK, can we all just focus on the ask at hand?” said Logan.
-Everyone glared at him.
+“OK, can we all focus on the task at hand?”
+Logan snapped as everyone glared at him.
 “It’s important that we know everything about the Nine of Eight.”

-“I see,” said Belle as she glared at Sean.
+“I see,” Samantha said as she glared at Sean.
 “And what makes you want to come here and ask me those kinds of questions?”

 “I think you might know who or what the Nine of Eight is,” said Sean.